Implementation of the Rare Disorders Strategy

 The Rare Disorders Strategy outlines the Government's intentions to improve health outcomes for people living with a rare disorder.

-While the Strategy guides the long-term priorities for health entities over the next 10 years, the need for improved responsiveness for rare disorders remains urgent.
+While the Strategy guides the long-term priorities for health entities over the next 10 years, the need for improvements for rare disorders remains urgent.

 - At Rare Disorder NZ's request, Manatū Hauora | The Ministry of Health endeavoured to gather the government agencies tasked with implementing and monitoring the Strategy to discuss implementation.